-However, locating tribal gaming facilities “off-reservation” in areas where a tribe has limited, or no, historical connections and is not in reasonable geographic proximity a tribe’s existing land or population base alters the characteristics and intent of tribal government gaming.
-Therefore, AGA supports the incorporation of more transparency and additional bright-line standards into the current U.S. Department of Interior Bureau of Indian Affairs’ approval processes.
+However, locating tribal gaming facilities “off-reservation” in areas where a tribe has limited, or no, historical connections and is not in reasonable geographic proximity to a tribe’s existing land or population base alters the characteristics and intent of tribal government gaming.
+Therefore, AGA supports the incorporation of more transparency and additional bright-line standards into the U.S. Department of Interior Bureau of Indian Affairs’ approval processes.
 Such standards should require a tribe to have both historical and geographic connections to the land they are seeking to acquire for off-reservation gaming.